Hallak Cleaner's Fabric Guide

 Made from cotton, rayon, and other textile fibers.
 In addition, this fabric has an extra filling yarn; it is in the velvet family.
 You can find corduroy with narrow, medium and wide Wales.
 Typically, it is washable and wears well.
 With a very soft luster, it is popular in children’s clothing, dresses, pants, jackets, skirts, bedspreads, upholstery and more.

 Where do we begin?
-Cotton is a natural, vegetable fiber that is of great economic importance.
-Cotton is a strong and absorbent fabric that takes well to laundering.
-For many reasons, it has a widespread appeal.
+Organic cotton is a natural, vegetable fiber that is of great economic importance.
+Organic cotton is a strong and absorbent fabric that takes well to laundering.
 Cotton is strong, absorbent and washes well.
 It can also be dyed, which further enhances its popularity.

 Made from silk, manmade synthetics, woolen and worsted cotton.
 Often gauze-like, crepe is a fine with a crinkled, puckered surface or soft mossy finish.
 You may find it in different weights and sheerness.
 When fine, it drapes well and provides a slimming effect.
 Depending on the weight, crepe can be found in dresses, suiting and coats.